Esplanade

 No analysis available

-I looked for hotel rental pool, hotel-managed program, Hilton/Trump/Ritz-style pool references, or similar branded rental arrangements, but found none.
-Because there is no evidence that STR is allowed, this feature must be false.
+I searched for hotel rental pool, hotel-managed program, and branded rental-pool references like Hilton/Trump/Ritz.
+None were found, and because STR is not evidenced as allowed, this feature must be false.

 No analysis available